 CCC considers snapshot support on an individual volume basis.
 Snapshot support is automatically enabled for a volume on external disks when you select that volume (or a folder on that volume) as a source or destination to a CCC backup task.
-If you prefer that CCC does not automatically enable snapshot support for source and destination volumes, you can disable that behavior in CCC's Preferences window.
+If you prefer that CCC does not automatically enable snapshot support for source and destination volumes, you can disable that behavior in CCC's Settings window.

 To view or change a volume's snapshot support or retention policy, reveal CCC's sidebar, then click on the volume in CCC's sidebar.
 CCC will list any snapshots currently present on the volume and will display the retention policy for that volume.
 Remember that snapshot support is limited to APFS volumes.
 If you select a non-APFS formatted volume in CCC's sidebar, you won't see any snapshot settings.

 - SafetyNet snapshots will be retained for 7 days†

 - Weekly snapshots will be retained until free space is constrained†

 - Daily snapshots will be retained for 30 days†

 - Hourly snapshots will be retained for 24 hours

 - The oldest snapshots will be deleted when free space is less than 30GB